jradwan/pidp8-testing/README.md

 # pidp8-testing
 PiDP-8 testing &amp; utilities

 Just some quick utilities I threw together to test the LEDs on my PiDP-8 kit.
 I used Paul Bernard's <a href="http://downspout.ca/pidp-test.zip">pidp-test</a> utility as my starting point for learning how to control the PiDP-8's LEDs via GPIO in C (see the <a href="https://groups.google.com/forum/#!searchin/pidp-8/pidp-test/pidp-8/UmIaBv2L9Ts/As6UGcNjCQAJ">Google Group thread</a> for more information).
-All of the programs rely on the include libraries in the root directory of the project (ledcontrol, ledlocations, pdpcontrol, and strcontrol).
+All of the programs rely on the include libraries in the root directory of the project (ledcontrol, ledlocations, pdpcontrol, strcontrol, and gpio).

 <b>HELLO</b><br>
 A simple "Hello World!" program that can be used as a basic LED test.
 It loops through turning on ALL of the LEDs and then a simple box animation.